Advertiser Disclosure

 Choose an Account with an Expedited Tax Refund Transfer

 Under some scenarios, you can get an expedited tax refund transfer.
 You can look for tax software that offers expedited tax refunds.
 It’s also possible to ask the IRS to expedite your tax refund.
 You can call the IRS at 1-800-829-1040 to make your request.
 The IRS will only consider your request for an expedited tax refund if a temporary backlog in processing is creating a delay.
-You will also have to demonstrate that you are experiencing a financial hardship for the IRS to manually process the refund faster.
+You will also have to demonstrate that you are experiencing financial hardship so the IRS can manually process the refund faster.

 Advertisement Disclosure